cogdog/truwriter/README.md

 At the same time, and you already know this because you know Wordpress, but activate the [Akismet plugin](https://wordpress.org/plugins/akismet/).
 Get that rolling so things don't get nuts in the comment box.

 Your admin password is solid, right?
 Really?
 You updated Wordpress to the latest version, right?
 And you do regular backups of Wordpress right? ... maybe you have a set schedule for backing up the site content?
 You wouldn't want to lose people's stuff.
 No, no you would not.

+## Demo Content

+If you want a site that is not completely empty, you can get one with the content set up on the [public demo site](https://lab.cogdogblog.com/writer).

+Install all content by [downloading the WordPress export for that site](https://github.com/cogdog/truwriter/blob/master/data/truwriter.xml).
+Running the WordPress Importer (under **Tools** -- **Import**) and upload that file when prompted.

+You can also get a copy of the Widgets used on that site too.
+First intall/activate the [Widget Importer & Exporter plugin](https://en-ca.wordpress.org/plugins/widget-importer-exporter/).
+Download the [Writer Widgets data file](https://github.com/cogdog/truwriter/blob/master/data/writer-widgets.wie).
+Look under the **Tools** menu for **[Widget Importer & Exporter** and use the Import Widgets section to upload the data file.
+Boom!
+You got Widgets.

 ### Page Setup